espressif/esp-idf/docs/en/security/secure-boot-v2.rst

     --------------

     * Keys are processed in a linear order, i.e., key #0, key #1, key #2.
+    * When a key is revoked, all remaining unrevoked keys can still be used to sign applications.
+For instance, if key #1 is revoked, keys such as key #0 and key #2 will remain valid for signing the application.
     * Applications should be signed with only one key at a time, to minimize the exposure of unused private keys.
     * The bootloader can be signed with multiple keys from the factory.